ChapLip Library

 • Optional, include a dedication.

-• Submit color cover artwork or photograph with a signed and dated “permission to use” form if the work is not yours.
+• Submit 6×9 inch color cover artwork or photograph with a signed and dated “permission to use” form if the work is not yours.
 That artist or photographer will be acknowledged in the chapbook.
 Do not submit artwork from the Internet.
-If you use AI (Artificial Intelligence) to create artwork, it must be disclosed).
+If you use AI (artificial intelligence) to create artwork, it must be disclosed).

 TIMELINE/DEADLINE